titanXL/nodejs-bot/README.md

 # nodejs-bot
-A rescilent and scalable micro-service based architecture with Node.js<br>
+A rescilent and scalable micro-service based architecture with Node.js for a web based chat bot integrated with AI<br>
 One service for the weather in a current city, using openweathermap API <br>
 One service for the time in a current city, using google maps API <br>
 One service providing the chat enviroment again built with nodejs and socket.io<br>